 This COP is also supporting the development of ‘Train the Trainer’ materials, which Aspect member will be able to use within their institutions to teach staff how to best communicate and engage with SHAPE academics.
 The project is intended to kick-off in January 20201 – further details will be made available on the Aspect website.
 To find out how you can get involved in the project, contact project lead Louise Jones (L.Jones2@lse.ac.uk).

 Previously the COP has supported the development of a Marketing Toolkit for social sciences.
 The Aspect-funded project completed in September 2021, and the outputs are available here: https://aspect.ac.uk/about/aspect-funded-projects/marketing-toolkit/

 Identifying entrepreneurship opportunities and sharing knowledge and expertiseEntrepreneurship

 Building a shared network of business partnerships and industry engagementBusiness Engagement

-Raising the profile of social sciences research commercialisation and supporting communication and network engagementCommunications
+Raising the profile of social sciences, arts and humanities research commercialisation and supporting communication and network engagementCommunications

 Sharing best practices and identifying new and experimental modelsResearch Commercialisation